Nevada offers parents limited school choice options. The state does not support private school choice.

 Nevada supports school choice through intra-district and inter-district open enrollment.
 However, if the parents wish to send their child to a school outside their district, the districts must agree to the transfer.

 Nevada does not offer private school choice.

-Nevada has seven statewide online charter schools, as well as 13 district programs, but no state-led online program, according to the Keeping Pace with K-12 Online Learning report, which also notes the unique makeup of the state’s school districts.
-Seventy percent of Nevada’s students are in one district, Clark County, which operates the Clark County School District Virtual High School.
-Virtual charter school enrollment increased by 14 percent for the 2010-2011 school year.
+Nevada has eleven statewide online charter schools, as well as fifteen district programs, but no state-led online program, according to the Keeping Pace with K-12 Online Learning report, which also notes the unique makeup of the state’s school districts.
+Seventy percent of Nevada’s students are in one district, Clark County, which operates the Clark County School District Virtual High School with 140 students enrolled full time for the 2010-2011 school year.
 Enrollments are increasing by 25% at this online school each year.
 All together, 10,414 students were enrolled in online school for the 2012-2013 school year, which is an increase of 19% from the previous year.